Banks in the British Virgin Islands – Overview

 The Bank of East Asia (BVI) Ltd

 The Bank of East Asia (BVI) Ltd operates as a subsidiary of East Asia Financial Holding.
-It was formed in 2008 after acquiring Caribbean Corporate Services Limited, and also acquired ATC Trustees Limited in 2009.
+It was formed in 2008 after acquiring Caribbean Corporate Services Limited.
+The bank also purchased ATC Trustees Limited in 2009.

 For banking careers, you will have a significant edge over the competition with our financial modeling courses.